Sagmo/VueTsPhaser_Boilerplate/README.md

 The ClassName parameter are the class you exported from your ClassNameFile.ts.
 There shouldn't be any type (.ts) after your filename, only the path and the filename itself.

-Primarly will development happen in seperate typescript-files, located in the scr/components dir., using the main.vue as a client.
+Primarly will development happen in seperate typescript-files, located in the scr/components dir., and resources (such as sprites and images) in scr/assets, using the main.vue as a client.
 You are free to mess around with App.vue, and everything else, but note that this would be working more with set-up than development.

 ## Other